joaogcpereira/Prism/README.md

 ## License

-Released under the **MIT License** - see [`LICENSE`](LICENSE).
+Released under the **MIT License** - see [`LICENSE`](prism-platform/LICENSE).

 ## Disclaimer

 Prism is provided as-is.
 It reads your Microsoft 365 / Azure data and produces recommendations; **you** own the decision to act on any verdict.
-Validate reclaim candidates on real data before enabling any auto-reclaim flag.
+Validate reclaim candidates on real data before acting.